codepo8/presenter-terms/README.md

 ## :pencil: Presenter Bio

-> Chris Heilmann dedicated the last 20 years of his life to make the web work and thrive.
+> Chris Heilmann dedicated the last 25 years of his life to make the web work and thrive.
 As a lead developer on some of the largest web products he learned that knowledge is not enough without teamwork and good handover.
-He dedicated most of his time since on educating, writing and sharing, presenting on average at 30 conferences a year.
+He worked at Yahoo, Mozilla and Microsoft, building the web platform, browsers and developer tools.
 He strives to make code and coders work efficiently.
-He is the author of several JavaScript books and the Developer Evangelism handbook (http://developer-evangelism.com).
-He is a Principal Program Manager in Microsoft working on the current and future developer tools based on Chromium.
+He is the author of several JavaScript books and the Developer Advocacy handbook (<a href="http://developer-advocacy.com">http://developer-advocacy.com</a>).
+He is currently director of developer relations at WeAreDevelopers and spends a lot of time pondering how machine learning and AI can aid humans and replace jobs we arre too important to do.

 ## :love_letter: I am available for...